sr258/scorm-h5p-wrapper/README.md

 * It's a NodeJS application, so get NodeJS and NPM for your system.
 * Clone this repository
 * ``npm install``
+* ``npm run copy-h5p-standalone`` to copy necessary files into the template directory
 * ``PORT=8080 npm start``
 * Access the application at ``http://localhost:8080``